Monad (category theory): Monadic adjunctions

 i.e., G(Y) can be naturally endowed with a T-algebra structure for any Y in D. The adjunction is called a monadic adjunction if the first functor $\tilde G$ yields an equivalence of categories between D and the Eilenberg–Moore category $C^T$.
 By extension, a functor $G\colon D\to C$ is said to be monadic if it has a left adjoint F forming a monadic adjunction.
 For example, the free–forgetful adjunction between groups and sets is monadic, since algebras over the associated monad are groups, as was mentioned above.
 In general, knowing that an adjunction is monadic allows one to reconstruct objects in D out of objects in C and the T-action.

 Beck's monadicity theorem

 Beck's monadicity theorem gives a necessary and sufficient condition for an adjunction to be monadic.
-A simplified version of this theorem states that G is monadic if it is conservative (or G reflects isomorphisms, i.e., a morphism in D is an isomorphism if and only if its image under G is an isomorphism in C) and C has and G preserves coequalizers.
+A simplified version of this theorem states that G is monadic if and only if it is conservative (or G reflects isomorphisms, i.e., a morphism in D is an isomorphism if and only if its image under G is an isomorphism in C) and C has and G preserves coequalizers.

 For example, the forgetful functor from the category of compact Hausdorff spaces to sets is monadic.
 However the forgetful functor from all topological spaces to sets is not conservative since there are continuous bijective maps (between non-compact or non-Hausdorff spaces) that fail to be homeomorphisms.
 Thus, this forgetful functor is not monadic.